aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-images-format-to-pdf/_index.md

 To convert SVG files to PDF, use the class named [SvgLoadOptions](https://reference.aspose.com/net/pdf/aspose.pdf/svgloadoptions) which is used to initialize the [`LoadOptions`](https://reference.aspose.com/pdf/net/aspose.pdf/loadoptions) object.
 Later, this object is passed as an argument during the Document object initialization and helps the PDF rendering engine to determine the input format of the source document.

+<a name="csharp-svg-to-pdf" id="csharp-svg-to-pdf"><strong>Steps: Convert SVG to PDF in C#</strong></a>

 1. Create an instance of [`SvgLoadOptions`](https://reference.aspose.com/pdf/net/aspose.pdf/loadoptions) class.
-1. Create an instance of [`Document`](https://reference.aspose.com/pdf/net/aspose.pdf/document) class with mention source filename and options.
+2. Create an instance of [`Document`](https://reference.aspose.com/pdf/net/aspose.pdf/document) class with mention source filename and options.
-1. Save the document with the desired file name.
+3. Save the document with the desired file name.

 The following code snippet shows the process of converting SVG file into PDF format with Aspose.PDF for .NET.